Shredder121-me/gateway/README.md

 (This section is totally inspired by how Discord's API works)

-Messages that originate from the gateway have a code, or "op," that uniquely identifies what kind of message it is.
+Messages that deal with the gateway have a code, or "op," that uniquely identifies what kind of message it is.
 For instance, a "reboot service" op would be different from a "identify" op.

+All actual gateway messages should have an opcode associated with them; the one exception to this rule is `gateway-proxy:*` messages, as those are simply forwarded to the correct client.
+The reasoning behind this is that gateway operations have simple mnemonics, as well as just to create a well-defined way of communicating with the gateway no matter what the client is.

+Note that the gateway cannot and will not attempt to discern whether a client is actually what it claims to be.
+For example, if an arbitrary client sends OP 10 `SHARD_CONNECT`, the gateway will not attempt to make sure that it is actually a shard service, and will - assuming other preconditions are met - allow it to connect and be assigned a shard ID.
+Due to this, you should not *ever* publicly expose the gateway.

 The gateway supports the following ops: